d4ncer/.emacs.d/README.md

 I would highly recommend you do not use it as-is.
 Here are a few reasons to hopefully discourage you:

 * I have **no** syntax highlighting
-* Not everyone likes solarized light as much as I do
+* Not everyone likes Solarized Light as much as I do
 * My bindings are haphazard at best, and a chaotic mix between the Emacs & Vim philosophies
-* I don't support <SOME LANGUAGE> mode that you need so bad
+* I don't support that one language mode that you can't live without
 * I don't use yasnippet

 If you're looking for a starting point, check out [Chris Barrett's](https://github.com/chrisbarrett "CB da bomb") [config for tips on getting started](https://github.com/chrisbarrett/.emacs.d#i-want-to-use-your-config "it's really good. you should use it")